 An opt-out is effective for all states for which the bundle EP was granted, so it is not possible to opt out only for particular countries in the bundle.
 However, it is possible for a patent holder to withdraw an opt-out at any time should they wish to do so (unless the European patent has been the subject of national litigation in the meantime).
 Having withdrawn an opt-out, the bundle EP would then fall within the jurisdiction of the UPC for any subsequent disputes.

 Opt-outs will become possible from 3-months prior to the UPC opening its doors.
-The initial 3-month “sunrise” period is intended to give patent owners time to opt out their patents before competitors are able to start central revocation actions against them at the UPC.
+The initial 3-month “sunrise” period is currently expected to begin on 1 January 2023 (or shortly thereafter) and is intended to give patent owners time to opt out their patents before competitors are able to start central revocation actions against them at the UPC.

 If you are interested in opting out your European patents, please contact your usual advisor at Boult Wade Tennant.